dreamcatcher-tech/network/Inbox/2023-03-15 1353 local multithreading in browser.md

 >[!danger] Depends:

-Make a way to get cheap local processing
+Make a way to get cheap local processing by offloading tasks to the local engine.
+May be easier that multithreading in the GUI since we would already have the engine sitting there.
+Call on the local engine, get progress updates via pulses, keep the gui thread free.